HYDRA: Hypergradient Data Relevance Analysis for Interpreting Deep Neural Networks: Introduction

 In this paper, we propose Hypergradient for Data Relevance Analysis (\sysname) to address the aforementioned shortcomings.
-By unrolling the gradient of test loss w.r.t. the data weights through all training steps, \sysname{} accounts for how changes in data weights shape the whole training process.
-As the optimization utilizes the gradient on the same data repeatedly, even marginal changes in the data weights can accumulate and eventually shift the point of convergence.
-Figure \ref{fig:hydra-vs-if} illustrates such a scenario where the local analysis of IF and the whole-of-trajectory analysis of \sysname{} find separate local minima and contribution values.
-Further, to simplify computation, we propose an approximation method that eliminates the cumbersome Hessian or its inverse and establish an analytical upper bound on the approximation error.
+By unrolling the test loss gradient with respect to data weights through all training steps, \sysname{} accounts for how changes in data weights shape the whole training process.
+As optimization utilizes the gradient on the same data repeatedly, even marginal changes in the data weights can accumulate and eventually shift the point of convergence.
+Figure~\ref{fig:hydra-vs-if} illustrates such a scenario where the local analysis of IF and the whole-of-trajectory analysis of \sysname{} find separate local minima and contribution values.
+Further, to simplify computation, we propose an approximation method that eliminates the cumbersome Hessian or its inverse and establishes an analytical upper bound on the approximation error.

-Empirically, we verify that the approximation indeed results in small error and is closer to the whole-of-trajectory Hessian-aware measurements than IF.
-The approximation method of \sysname{} achieves high correlation with the Hessian-aware measurements, whereas the local analysis of IF adds 11\% to 16\% to the approximation error.
-In the particular experiment we conducted, the removal of Hessian reduces wall-clock running time by a factor of 971 on 2 TitanX Pascal GPUs.
-We also compare \sysname{} and IF in their ability to identify data points with erroneous labels and find \sysname{} to provide superior detection performance.
+Empirically, we verified that the approximation indeed results in small error and is closer to the whole-of-trajectory Hessian-aware measurements than IF.
+The approximation method of \sysname{} achieved high correlation with the Hessian-aware measurements, whereas the local analysis of IF added \num{11}\% to \num{16}\% to the approximation error.
+In the particular experiment we conducted, the removal of Hessian reduces wall-clock running time by a factor of \num{971} on \num{2} TitanX Pascal GPUs.
+We also compared \sysname{} and IF in their ability to identify data points with erroneous labels and found that\sysname{} had provided superior detection performance.